Looking for a Competent Fire Safety Practitioner?

 At Competent Fire Safety Professionals, we take the stress out of preparing for your Annual Fire Safety Statement.

-Our team of qualified and experienced Competent Fire Safety Practitioners are here to guide you every step of the way, so you can rest assured that your building is safe and compliant with the latest NSW fire safety regulations.
+Our team of qualified and experienced Competent Fire Safety Practitioners, now known as Accredited Practitioners (Fire Safety), are here to guide you every step of the way, so you can rest assured that your building is safe and compliant with the latest NSW fire safety regulations.

 From our detailed on-site inspections, clear and easy to understand reporting and personal preparation of your Annual Fire Safety Statement, you’re in expert hands with Competent Fire Safety Professionals.

 Experts in Fire Safety

 Areas We Service

 Competent Fire Safety Professionals is based in Ballina in Northern NSW and services the entire Northern Rivers, from Coffs Harbour in the south to Tweed Heads in the north.

 We provide Competent Fire Safety Practitioner services to the following areas: